Nonhighway and Off-Road

 - Picnic and camping areas

 - Utilities, including water, electric, and telephone service

-- Extensive renovation or redevelopment of existing improvements when they have deteriorated to the point where their usefulness or safety is impaired (although not because of inadequate maintenance) or when the facility has become outmoded
+- Extensive reconstruction of existing improvements when they have deteriorated to the point where their usefulness or safety is impaired (although not because of inadequate maintenance) or when the facility has become obsolete

 - Off-road vehicle sports park facilities including, but not limited to, motocross tracks, sand drag strips, four-wheel drive competitive and play facilities, spectator facilities, concession buildings, and park administration and maintenance facilities.

 - Employee residences (typically related to an off-road vehicle sports park facility).
 The construction of residences must be for employees directly involved in the operation and maintenance of a NOVA-assisted project provided.
 For more details, see the grant manual.

 - Maintenance and operation of existing trails may be interpreted broadly to include any kind of trailside, trailhead, or trail maintenance, operation, restoration, rehabilitation, or relocation.
 "Rehabilitation" means extensive repair needed to bring a facility up to standards suitable for public use.
 "Operation" means non-capital costs such as cleaning restrooms, garbage service, septic service, etc.